• Home

 Caught in a bad romance

 There is evidence in the data that American workers are caught in a bad romance.
 David Kelly, chief global strategist at J.P.
-Morgan Asset Management, argued earlier this week that the economy is a mix of “soggy consumption, weak job gains and a sour public mood,” citing a collapse in car sales, travel spending and other indicators of a struggling real economy amidst a booming stock market.
-Albert Edwards, the global strategist at Société Générale, noted several days earlier that the household savings rate has collapsed to 3.5%, the lowest since before the Great Financial Crisis.
-Calling that “big news,” he wrote in his global stategy, “that’s nuts!”
+Morgan Asset Management, argued earlier this week that the economy is a mix of “soggy consumption, weak job gains, and a sour public mood,” citing a collapse in car sales, travel spending, and other indicators of a struggling real economy amidst a booming stock market.
+Albert Edwards, the global strategist at Société Générale, noted several days earlier that the household savings rate has collapsed to 3.5%, the lowest since before the Global Financial Crisis.
+Calling that “big news,” he added: “That’s nuts!”

-“When you’re stepping into a management role… you’re in a different life stage and the way that you feel about your work and the way you relate to work yourself is going to change,” the Glassdoor economist said.
-Martin also pushed back on the millennial framing slightly, asking the question of whether this situationship feeling predated the 2017 article that gave it its name.
+“When you’re stepping into a management role … you’re in a different life stage, and the way that you feel about your work and the way you relate to work yourself is going to change,” Martin of Glassdoor said.
+He also pushed back on the millennial framing slightly, asking the question of whether this situationship feeling predated the 2017 article that gave it its name.
 “Are these normal things that happen to our relationships at work as we get older and we age into management or leadership positions?”
 It’s worth asking that question, he said.

 “In a hot market, work can feel a lot more like fun when your company needs to go out of their way to retain you,” Martin observed.
 But when options disappear, the reality sets in: “Work starts to feel a lot more like work and a lot less like fun.”